 Ichigo and his allies have just found out where Orihime is being kept and which Espada is guarding her.
 This Espada, Ulquiorra, is one of the strongest in Aizen's army and previously killed Ichigo without breaking a sweat.
 You'd Expect: That Ichigo would stay as far away as possible and have the four captains and four vice-captains with him attack Ulquiorra eight-to-one while someone else sneaks in and quietly steals Orihime away.
 After all, they are here to rescue her.
 Instead:Ichigo charges in by himself after telling everyone to stay out of it, boasts to Ulquiorra that he's going to win despite all the evidence pointing elsewhere, and upon finding the guy's Berserk Button, proceeds to stomp on it.
 And gets killed again.
 Also of Note:Nobody even tries to stop Ichigo from going through with this, even though he's one of their best chances to stop Aizen; instead they advocate his "plan", because Ichigo's The Hero and is thus automatically entitled to win the fight.
 Heck, even Ishida comes to assist Ichigo but he just lets him continue fighting one-on-one while Inoue and him are...
 No idea.

-Fourth Espada Ulquiorra has a second release which could pretty much end the war right there and then.
+Fourth Espada Ulquiorra has a second release that would be an invaluable weapon against the Shinigami.
 You'd Expect: That he would tell Aizen about it, show off, and get the war over with.
 Instead: He hides it from his commander, potentially putting his life in danger for lying.
 This is one of the many things that screws the Arrancars over, not to mention the jarring fact that out of the entire army of hollows that Aizen commands, Ulquiorra is arguably one of THE smartest (so far only inferior in brains to Szayel) hollows.